 Sometimes it is completely empty.
 However, sometimes you will find yourself surrounded by families playing and enjoying their time.
-The water is really calm and you can see small fishes swimming all over it.
+The water is really calm and you can see small fish swimming all over it.

 Private Beach Fee: €5

 Distance to Athens: 21 km – 30 to 35 minutes by car.

-Kavouri Beach is considered one of the most beautiful beaches in the Athens Riviera.
-It mixes a beautiful blue sea with a green of the landscape around.
+Kavouri Beach is considered one of the most beautiful beaches on the Athens Riviera.
+It mixes a beautiful blue sea with a green landscape around it.

 The beach is almost 2 km long, however just a small part of it is sand, the rest of it is rather pebbly, so if you are looking for comfort, a towel may not do the job here.

-It is perfect for swimming, sunbathing and practise some sport such as volleyball.
+It is perfect for swimming, sunbathing and practicing some sports such as volleyball.
 The sea is really calm and completely safe for kids.